emilchr/jamming/README.md

 **updatePlaylistName()**

-Updates the playlistname.
+Updates the *playlistname*.

 **savePlaylist()**

-Gets the data from playlistTracks and playlistName.
-The playlist is created with the value of playlistName, and then the data from playlistTracks are added to the playlist.
+Gets the data from *playlistTracks* and *playlistName*.
+The playlist is created with the value of *playlistName*, and then the data from *playlistTracks* are added to the playlist.
 After the playlist has been added it resets the name and tracks.

 **search()**